DanielVNA/EcoFoods/README.md

 # EcoFoods Management App<br>
-A virtual shop wich sells bio products.
+A virtual shop used to sell bio products.

 ## Database:<br>
-Database was created in visual studio
+The database was created in Visual Studio using migrations.

 ### Products table:<br>
 - **id**:Primary Key<br>